kmgowda/SBK/README.md

 ```
 docker run  -p 127.0.0.1:9718:9718/tcp  kmgowda/sbk:latest -class  rabbitmq  -broker 192.168.0.192 -topic kmg-topic-11  -writers 5  -readers 1 -size 100 -seconds 60
 ```
-* Note that the option **-p 127.0.0.1:9718:9718/tcp** redirects the 9718 port to local port for fetch the performance metric data for Prometheus.
+* Note that the option **-p 127.0.0.1:9718:9718/tcp** redirects the 9718 port to local port to fetch the performance metric data for Prometheus.
 * Avoid using the **--network host** option , because this option overrides the port redirection.

 ### SBK Docker Compose